-The tenure system facilitates the leasing of rights that enable companies to explore for and develop petroleum and natural gas from Alberta's resources, for the benefit of Albertans.
+The tenure system facilitates the leasing of Alberta’s pore space and petroleum and natural gas (PNG) rights.
+These rights enable companies to explore for and develop geothermal and PNG for the benefit of Albertans.

 The Crown attaches several expectations to the licences and leases issued:

-- Annual rent of $3.50 per hectare must be paid for each hectare contained within a PNG lease or licence.
+Annual rent – annual rent of $3.50 per hectare must be paid for each hectare contained within a PNG lease or licence.

 - Tenure holders must meet all regulatory requirements.

 - Rights in a PNG licence are validated or earned to continue beyond agreement expiry by the drilling of a well.

 - A PNG lease must be proven productive at the end of its five-year term by drilling, producing, mapping, being part of a unit agreement or by paying offset compensation.
 This allows the lease to continue indefinitely beyond the end of its term.

 Licence validation and agreement continuation is required in order to continue to hold mineral rights within the Province of Alberta.
 There are 3 key components:

 - Validation of initial term licence – A petroleum and natural gas licence has an initial term of 2, 4, or 5 years, depending on the region of the province in which the agreement falls.
 Rights in an initial term licence are validated by drilling a well on the licence or by using sections earned by validating wells on licences that meet established criteria.
 The area and sections earned depends on depth drilled and geological zones evaluated.
 Once validated, rights are continued into a 5 year intermediate term.